nats-io/nats-site/content/blog/nats-server-29-release.md

 }
 ```

-With a servers having these additional config, placement of replicas for a stream would guarantee to be in different availability zones (being the most common use case).
+With a server having these additional configurations, placement of replicas for a stream would guarantee to be in different availability zones (being the most common use case).

 Stream placement becomes even more flexible by supporting **changing** the placement declaration in order to transparently move a stream to new servers.
 This can be done by simply doing `js.UpdateStream` with a new `Placement` configuration.